DataDog/datadog-agent/docs/dev/agent_dev_env.md

 ### Embedded build

-_Embedded_ builds use specifically-versioned dependencies that are downloaded and built locally from sources.
-This is as slow as it sounds so you should use Embedded builds only when you care about reproducible builds, for example:
+_Embedded_ builds download specifically-versioned dependencies and compile them locally from sources.
+We run Embedded builds to create Datadog's official Agent releases (i.e. RPMs, debs, etc), and while you can run the same builds while developing locally, the process is as slow as it sounds.
+Hence, you should only use them when you care about reproducible builds.
+For example:

   * you want to build an agent binary that can be used as-is to replace the binary of an existing agent installation